tloncorp/indigo-react/README.md

 Take a look at the [theme](https://www.github.com/urbit/indigo-light) to get a sense for which style values can be accessed from styled props.

+## Development

+See [DEVELOPMENT.md](https://github.com/urbit/indigo-react/blob/master/DEVELOPMENT.md) for example cases of component patterns used to create Indigo.

 ### Related

 | Library      | Github                                    | NPM                                              |